100 things to do in the Whitsundays

 3. Grab a coldie, pick the perfect palm tree and then sit back and watch the sunset at Montes Reef Resort at Cape Gloucester… Shhh, keep it quiet.
 This is truly a local secret.

-8. Chopper in to Australia’s only island championship golf course located on Dent Island.
+8. Tee off at Australia’s only island championship golf course located on Dent Island.

 9. See a swarm of majestic blue Ulysses butterflies at Butterfly Bay on Hook Island as they fly out over the ocean every morning and afternoon.